-Kipling wrote a series of articles about the Royal Navy, for the Daily Telegraph in November/December 1915, later published as The Fringes of the Fleet.
-Each was headed by a poem.
+In late 1915, Kipling wrote a series of articles for the Ministry of Information about the Royal Navy.
+These were for publication in both Britain and America, with this verse first published in an American copyright pamphlet on 3rd December 1915, and later in the Daily Telegraph in December 1915.
+The articles were later published as The Fringes of the Fleet.
+Each piece was headed by a poem.

 Who takes in high Dudgeon our life-saving role,